epanji/guetor/README.md

 GUETOR: Guess Selector
 ======================

-GUETOR is system to guess selector for contents wrapper in html.
+GUETOR is system to guess selector for contents wrapper in HTML.
-It provide utility to automatically guess or custom css selector for contents wrapper, then retrieve Plump DOM as the result.
-It could be converted to another format if desired.
+It provide utility to automatically guess or manually set CSS selector for contents wrapper.
+It will retrieve Plump DOM as result that could be converted to desired format.

 The files that constitute GUETOR are: